How to build a Raspberry Pi APRS Tracker using Direwolf

 sudo cp /lib/systemd/system/watchdog.service /etc/systemd/system/watchdog.service

-Then edit the file to add this line:
+Edit the previous file to add this line:

 [Install]